Zaneta Wyne: Glasgow City

 In July 2020, Wyne signed for Scottish side Glasgow City.

 West Ham United

 In June 2021, Wyne signed with FA Women's Super League side West Ham United.
 She rejoined manager Olli Harder whom she had previously played under at Klepp IL.

 Racing Louisville

 Wyne signed with NWSL club Racing Louisville in late June 2022 as a national team replacement player.
 By the end of July, Racing had signed her to a permanent contract through the end of the 2023 NWSL season.

+Al Qadsiah

+In October 2023, Wyne joined Saudi club Al Qadsiah as a player-coach.
+Wyne led the team in both goals and assists.

+Coaching career

+On July 8, 2024, Wyne was announced as the first assistant coach brought in to Frédéric Brillant's coaching staff for DC Power FC in the USL Super League.
+Wyne had previously spent time as a player-coach for Al Qadsiah in the Saudi Women's Premier League.

 Personal life

 Wyne holds both American and French citizenship.